Using the Downloaded Reports

 Let's say that we wanted to report the hours booked for each resource per week.
 We'll start with the default pivot table in the Resources worksheet as a base.

-First, we'll drag and drop the Week Number field above the Date field in the Columns box.
+First, we'll drag and drop the Week Number field below the Date field in the Columns box.

 Since we don't care about the day, month and year, we'll remove those fields by either selecting the Remove field option or by dragging the fields out of the Columns box.

-We also want to remove the billable/non-billable breakdown in rows, so let's remove the Billable field in the Rows box.
+We also want to remove the billable/non-billable breakdown, Years, Quarters, Months and Approval Status in rows, so let's remove these fields in the Rows box.

 This leaves us with a table that displays week numbers in columns and resources in rows, summing up each resource's weekly booked hours.